Itcomp-dev/ITC002A-Typescript-Labs/LAB2 - Types, Variables and Functions.md

 ## Functions

+Typescript supports type annotations for function's parameters types and return type:

-1. In the same file, create a function `addTask` that should takes all the properties of the type `Task` and add type annotations for the parameters and return type (it should return a `Task` object)
+1. In the same file (`data.ts`), create a function `addTask` that should takes all the properties of the type `Task` and add type annotations for the parameters and return type (it should return a `Task` object)

 		function addTask(id: number, title: string, description: string, date: Date,
 											assignedTo: Person, data?: any): Task {